clearga/project-two/README.md

 * Appropriately commented
   - use comments to plan, but remove the unnecessary comments for your professional portfolio
   - prefer a well-named semantic variable or function to a comment

+#### Group collaboration must be...
+* Respectful
+  - like you would in class or at work, be professional and respectful
+  - resolve differences of opinion or approach internally
+  - assume the positive intent of your teammates
+* Fair
+  - group members are expected to contribute to the project equally
+  - be active about including all members of the group; if a group member has nothing to do, invite them to pair program
+  - commit, merge, and deploy together

 See the [feedback document](./feedback.md) for the criteria on which your project will be evaluated.